Coalfire-CF/terraform-aws-config/README.md

   service_principal = "config.amazonaws.com"
 }
 ```
-## Member Account: Use this main.tf in other in-scope client accounts (if applicable).
+## Member Account: Use this main.tf for other in-scope client accounts (if applicable).
 Refer to Deployment steps for more guidance.

 ```hcl
 module "config" {